Buying property in Germany?

 Are homes overpriced versus rents or versus incomes in Germany as of 2026?

-The price-to-rent ratio in Germany is currently in the high 120s (indexed), compared to a long-term average of around 120, which means you would need roughly 25 to 30 years of rent to equal the purchase price in many cities.
+To put a number on it, the price-to-rent ratio in Germany currently sits in the high 120s on the OECD index (where 100 is the long-term average), meaning you would need roughly 25 to 30 years of rent to match the purchase price in many German cities, which is above what a balanced market looks like but not dramatically so.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Germany.